-Campus safety and security is coordinated by the New York State University Police Department, which has a force of twelve sworn police officers with full arrest powers, one full-time clerical staff, two Security Services Assistants who serve as desk officers and several temporary student clerical workers.
+Campus safety and security is coordinated by the New York State University Police Department, which has a force of twelve sworn police officers with full arrest powers, one full-time clerical staff, Four Communications & Security Services Specialists who serve as desk officers.
 As an armed police department, patrol members respond to all emergencies.
 New York State University Police Officers receive their powers through both the New York State Criminal Procedure Law and the New York State Education Law.
 Officers conduct foot, vehicle and bicycle patrols on the campus and residence hall areas 24 hours a day, 365 days a year.